yuichielectric-enterprise/reading-times-to-azure/README.md

 mvn -version
 ```

-IntelliJ  is optional, you can use any editor like Eclipse, Atom or edit directly on GitHub.
+Using IntelliJ is optional, you can use any editor like Eclipse or Atom or edit directly on GitHub.

 ## Configuration
 This configuration assumes you are using `octodemo.com`.